techstreams/TSTranslateKhmer/README.md

 #  TSTranslateKhmer

 > Demonstration [Google Apps Script](https://www.google.com/script/start/) which translates *Cambodian Khmer* to *English* through a [Google Form](https://support.google.com/docs/topic/6063584) using [Google Translate](https://translate.google.com/).
-An email is sent to the form owner containing the *Khmer* text along with the *English* translation.
+An email containing both the *Khmer* text and *English* translation is automatically sent to the form owner each time a user submits to the form.

 ## Install